morning-star-1789/case_reports_events_corpus/README.md

 - gold.sqlite3: the whole annotated corpus as an sqlite3 file
 - top-ten-predicate-normalization.pdf: a table containing the top ten normalization described in the paper
 - relation_mapper.py: a python module containing the statements used to perfom predicate mapping.
 They are explained in detail in the long version of the paper.
+- memory consumption-v3.xlsx: the detailed spreadsheet we used for the calculation of energy consumption

 ## Further works
 This is not an immutable version of the corpus, but just a preliminary one.
 In the future we plan to publish a second version validated by a domain expert and, if possible,